shuamano/textable_ai/README.md

 # Textable AI
-## replies to google voice text messages with ai generated replies, allowing sms converstations with ai models. has some bloat, and unfinished sections for generating images.
+## replies to google voice text messages with ai generated replies, allowing sms converstations with ai models.

+* responds to sms messages in 15-30 seconds
 * scrapes inbox for text notifs from gvoice
 * uses gpt4all for some models
 * uses the free huggingface inference api for the default model(llama 3.2 3b instruct)